metal3-io/cluster-api-provider-metal3/docs/deployment_workflow.md

    secret containing it.
 1. The CAPI controller will copy the userData secret name into the machine object and set the bootstrapReady field to true.
+1. Once the secrets exists, the CAPM3 controller will select, if possible, a BareMetalHost that matches the criteria, or wait until one is available.
-1. Once the machine has userdataSecretName, OwnerRef and bootstrapReady properly set, the CAPM3 controller will check if the Metal3Machine references a Metal3DataTemplate object.
+1. Once the machine has been associated with a BaremetalHost, the CAPM3 controller will check if the Metal3Machine references a Metal3DataTemplate object.
 In that case, it will set an OwnerReference on the Metal3DataTemplate object referencing the Metal3Machine and wait for the metadata and/or network data secrets to be created.
 1. The CAPM3 controller reconciling the Metal3DataTemplate object will select the lowest available index for the new machine and render the metadata template.
 It will then create the secrets containing the rendered data.
-1. Once the secrets exists, the CAPM3 controller will select, if possible, a BareMetalHost that matches the criteria, or wait until one is available.
-If matched, the CAPM3 controller will create a secret with the userData if needed, and set the BareMetalHost spec accordingly to the Metal3Machine specs.
+1. The CAPM3 controller will then set the BareMetalHost spec accordingly to the Metal3Machine specs.
 1. The BareMetal Operator will then start the deployment.
 1. After deployment, the BaremetalHost will be in provisioned state.
 However,